Sam-Gold-See/Puzzle-Game/README.md

 1. Initialize the login interface.
 2. Initialize login interface functionality buttons.
+3. Initialize local storage file.
+4. Read user information from the local file.
-3. Generate or change the verification code.
+5. Generate or change the verification code.
-4. Provide text fields for entering username, password, and verification code.
+6. Provide text fields for entering username, password, and verification code.
-5. Long press to display the entered password.
+7. Long press to display the entered password.
-6. Validate if the input user information matches the stored user information.
+8. Validate if the input user information matches the stored user information.
-7. Enter the game interface.
+9. Enter the game interface.
-8. Button feedback animation.
+10. Button feedback animation.
-9. Navigate to the registration interface.
+11. Navigate to the registration interface.

 ### Registration Interface: